Titanoeca

+Titanoeca is a genus of spiders in the family Titanoecidae.

+Distribution

-Titanoeca is a genus of spiders that occurs mainly in Eurasia, with three species found only in North America (T. americana, T. brunnea, T. nigrella).
+Spiders in this genus are found mainly in Eurasia, with three species found only in North America (T. americana, T. brunnea, T. nigrella).
 One species (T. nivalis) has a holarctic distribution, and T. guayaquilensis is endemic to Ecuador.

 The species formerly known as Titanoeca obscura was renamed to T. quadriguttata.